Pauley Perrette: Career

-In addition to acting, Perrette is a poet author (her short story "Cheers..." appears in the anthology Pills, Thrills, Chills, and Heartache: Adventures in the First Person).
+In addition to acting, Perrette is a poet and author (her short story "Cheers..." appears in the anthology Pills, Thrills, Chills, and Heartache: Adventures in the First Person).
 In 2007, she began production on a documentary about U.S. civil rights attorney and author Mark Lane.
 Entitled Citizen Lane, it was completed in 2013.

 In a 2005 interview with Craig Ferguson, then host of The Late Late Show, Perrette said she has had a lifelong crime obsession.
 She was an undergrad student in sociology, psychology, and criminal science.
 She started her master's degree in criminal science before her career in the entertainment industry.

 In the January/February 2010 Performer Q Score, Perrette tied in the top three alongside Tom Hanks and Morgan Freeman.
 She was also the only woman to make the top 10.
 Perrette began appearing in television commercials for Expedia.com in late 2010.
 She made a guest appearance as a judge on season four, episode six of RuPaul's Drag Race.
 As of winter 2018, her Q Score was 44, giving her the highest score of all current female television actors.

 Perrette played the lead role as Jackie in the CBS sitcom Broke, which aired in 2020.
 In May 2020, Broke was cancelled after one season.
 On July 7, 2020, Perrette retired from acting.

 Music

 Perrette recorded her song "Fear" (co-written with Tom Polce) under the name "Stop Making Friends".
 The song was recorded for NCIS: The Official TV Soundtrack which was released on February 10, 2009.
 "Fear" was featured in the NCIS episode "Aliyah" (season 6 episode 25), according to the soundtrack's website.

-Prior to this, Perrette was the lead singer in the Los Angeles-based all-female band Lo-Ball, using the stage name "Pauley P." The song "Can't Get Me Down" by Lo-Ball is heard in the movie Legally Blonde.
+Prior to this, Perrette was the lead singer in the Los Angeles-based all-female band Lo-Ball, using the stage name "Pauley P." The song "Can't Get Me Down" by Lo-Ball is heard in the film Legally Blonde.
 Perrette appeared in "The Unnamed Feeling" video for heavy metal band Metallica from their album St. Anger.
 In 2011, Perrette was the featured vocalist on a song called "Fire in Your Eyes" by B. Taylor, a Las Vegas-based hip-hop artist.
 She also sang on the 2011 single "Attention Please" by DMC.